kevinsadi/Links/README.md

 Learning Resources
 - [LearnCpp](https://www.learncpp.com/) - Amazing resource to learn c++ from scratch.
 Great for the experienced programmer or new programmer.
 - [LearnOpenGL](https://learnopengl.com/) - Describes how to build basic rendering engine from scratch with theory.
+- [The Book of Shaders](https://thebookofshaders.com/) - Resource on slowly learning more and more complicated fragment shaders.

 Practice Resources
 - [godbolt](https://godbolt.org/) - online C/C++/etc. compiler.